RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.

+### Day 24: March 5, 2024

+**Today's Progress**: Worked on re-aligning the content.
+However, the solution I came up with is not responsive when the screen resizes.
+Started cleaning up the code by deleting unused code.
+Figured out how to access previous commits on GitHub.

+**Thoughts**: I am a little worried I will not be able to figure out how to fix the community section so that it is responsive.
+I would like to finish with this structural component of the homepage so that I can devote more time to branding.
+I also need to create the layouts for the other two pages.

+**To Do**: Add media queries.
+Fix community and footer section.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.